S4KANA/ComboClicker9000/README.md

 For Heliod/Spike Feeder:

 1) Do the combo manually once and set up "Save targets" and auto yield to Heliod's triggered ability
-2) Put your cursor on the Spike Feeder and press space bar
+2) Put your cursor on the Spike Feeder and press 'Numpad 1'
 3) Click the Spike Feeder
-4) Put your cursor on the "You gain 2 life" option and press space bar
+4) Put your cursor on the "You gain 2 life" option and press 'Numpad 1'
 5) The program clicks through the combo indefinitely.
-Press 'Numpad 0' to make the program stop clicking
+Press 'Numpad 0' to make the program stop clicking (may need to press it multiple times)

+Can also be used to pay for and shoot with Ballista.